az-digital/arizona-bootstrap/site/docs/0.0/getting-started/introduction.md

 ---
 layout: docs
 title: Introduction
-description: Get started with Bootstrap, the world's most popular framework for building responsive, mobile-first sites, with BootstrapCDN and a template starter page.
+description: Get started with Arizona Bootstrap, the University of Arizona's theme for Bootstrap, with the UA Digital CDN and a template starter page.
 group: getting-started
 redirect_from:
   - "/docs/"